-LONG BEACH, Calif. — The California Air Resources Board, 17 U.S. states and the District of Columbia filed a lawsuit against the U.S. Environmental Protection Agency (EPA) for loosening greenhouse gas emission regulations in what the suit calls an “arbitrary and capricious” violation of the Clean Air Act.
+LONG BEACH, CALIF. — The California Air Resources Board, 17 U.S. states and D.C. filed a lawsuit against the U.S. Environmental Protection Agency (EPA) for loosening greenhouse gas emission regulations in what the suit calls an “arbitrary and capricious” violation of the Clean Air Act.

 A press release issued Tuesday stated that the standards, which were established by the EPA and National Highway Traffic Safety Administration in 2010, and would apply to model year 2012-2025 vehicles starting in 2022, was affirmed last year by the EPA.
 But the standards were abandoned on April 13.

 “The standards ... were based on the best judgment of engineers about what technology could achieve.
 And in fact they are being achieved today, years ahead of the deadlines, because of the good work of the auto industry,” said CARB Chair Mary Nichols in an official statement.